-At this point, after the collection and presentation of the necessary information about the Study Area and before the analysis of the necessary of the Field Survey Area, the section of the preparation of the preliminary audit, in which in essence a first assessment is made the likelihood that the installation of the project will result in adverse effects on the GR1110010 and the GR003

-IBA, as well as to the nearest SPA GR1130011, GR1110002 and BG0002019, as well as the nearest SPA GR1130011, GR1110002 and BG0002019 GR008, whose object of protection is avifauna, so that to determine the need for further investigation of the impacts through necessary due assessment.
+At this point, after collecting and providing the necessary information for the Study Area and prior to analyzing the necessary data for the Field Research Area, the preliminary screening section was selected, which essentially provides a preliminary assessment of the likelihood that the project installation would result in adverse impacts to the SPA GR1130011 & GR1110010 and IBA GR008 & GR003 study areas, as well as in the nearest SPA GR1110002 and BG0002019, whose protected object is the bird fauna, in order to establish the need for further investigation of the impacts through the necessary due assessment.

-From all of the above data presented in previous sections of this Special Ecological Assessment, in the most detailed way, those species listed as characterization and delimitation species of the GR1110010 SPA and the characterization species of the GR003 SPA within which the project under study is located were selected for further analysis.
-In addition, the designation species of the nearest Greek SPA GR1130011 and the nearest IBA GR008 were selected for further analysis.
-In addition, all of the large and non-predatory species (as well as the white-headed starling and eagle owl) of Annex I of Directive 2009/147/ EK, included in the STANDARD DATA FORM of both the two aforementioned study SPAs and the more remote SPA GR1110002, were selected.
+From all the above data presented in previous sections of this Special Ecological Assessment, in the most detailed way, those species listed as characterization and delimitation species of the GR1110010 & GR1130011 SPA and the characterization species of the GR008 & GR003 IBA, within which the project under study is located, were selected for further analysis.
+In addition, all the large and non-predatory species (as well as the white-headed starling and eagle owl) of Annex I of Directive 2009/147/EK, included in the STANDARD DATA FORM of both the two study SPAs and the two remaining study